-Account reconciliation is one of the most time-consuming tasks in any finance and accounting department.
-But with automation, the situation is getting better.
+Automated reconciliation of your bank accounts can take one of the most time-consuming tasks in any finance and accounting department and make it faster.

-Of course, the firms that have automated their reconciliation process are still in the minority.
-Financial professionals sticking to the tried-and-tested methods say their budgets don't stretch to buying new systems.
+Financial professionals sticking to the tried-and-tested methods say their budgets don't stretch to buy new systems.
 They’re uncertain about whether existing software can meet their current needs.
 Their CFOs worry that training requirements will actually increase the amount of time it takes to reconcile over the first year.

 Start by building a complete user story for the finance team of how reconciliation is handled, so you can identify where automation may help.
 You may immediately see parts of your workflow that could be made more efficient, such as processes with multiple hand-offs.
 You may also decide that certain operations, such as the financial close, are too complex to automate, and that a human eye is always needed there.
 But analysis can often identify ways of streamlining those operations.

 There is no one-size-fits-all business accounting software.
 The overall percentage of respondents who use an on-premises enterprise resource planning (ERP) system as their primary financial system has held steady, the Benchmarking report shows.

 What's new is that more than half (51 percent) of the executives said they've made the transition to cloud-based accounting, compared with 42 percent using cloud-based software in 2016 and just 24 percent the year before that.

 Twenty-one percent of this year’s respondents said they plan to upgrade to the cloud in the future.